 Quality Assurance Coordinator and Tk20 Manager: Sade Wilson

 Assistant to Education Chair and Elementary Education Advisor: Vacant

 Elementary Education Coordinator: Annie Whitlock and Christine Kenney

 Secondary and K-12 Education Coordinator: Suzanne Knight and Laura McLeman

 Education Department Graduate Program Advisor: Rachel Gutierrez

 Certification Officer: Debbie Seyerle

-Professional Education Faculty: The faculty is comprised of those individuals from the Education Department and the College of Arts and Sciences who teach professional education content or methods courses, provide services to teacher candidates such as advising, supervise clinical experiences, or administer some portion of the unit.
+Professional Education Unit Faculty and Staff: The Education Unit is comprised of those individuals from the Education Department and the College of Arts and Sciences who teach professional education content or methods courses, provide services to teacher candidates such as advising, supervise clinical experiences, or administer some portion of the unit.

-The Professional Education Unit is responsible for teacher education at the University of Michigan-Flint.
-Its program offerings are designed to assist prospective elementary and secondary teachers in acquiring the content knowledge, pedagogical skills, and professional dispositions necessary for excellence in teaching and to meet requirements for Michigan teacher certification.
+The Professional Education Unit is responsible for educator preparation at the University of Michigan-Flint.
+Its program offerings are designed to assist prospective educators in acquiring the content knowledge, pedagogical skills, and professional dispositions necessary for excellence in teaching and to meet requirements for Michigan teacher certification.